 Due to institutional, socio-economic, and cultural barriers that persist in South Carolina, running for elected office is daunting for female candidates.
-Although 51% of South Carolina's population is female, only 14.7% of seats in the state legislature are held by women and women are similarly underrepresented in local elected office and on public appointed boards and commissions.
+Only 14.7% of seats in the state legislature are held by women and women are similarly underrepresented in local elected office and on public appointed boards and commissions.
 South Carolina voters have never sent a woman to represent them in the U.S. Senate.
 Additionally, since 1993, there had been no women at all representing South Carolina in the U.S. Congress until Nancy Mace (R-Charleston) was elected to the U.S. House of Representatives in 2020.
 No woman of color from South Carolina has ever served in the U.S. Congress.